AgatheSenellart/MultiVae/docs/source/index.rst

 Welcome to MultiVae's documentation!
 **********************************

-This library gathers some of the most common multi-modal Variational AutoEncoder (VAE) implementations in PyTorch.
+This library implements some of the most common *Multimodal Variational Autoencoders* methods in a unifying framework for effective benchmarking and development.
+For easy benchmarking, we include ready-to-use datasets and metrics modules.
+It integrates model monitoring with [Wandb](https://wandb.ai) and a quick way to save/load model from [HuggingFaceHub](https://huggingface.co/)🤗.
+To improve joint generation of multimodal samples, we also propose *samplers* to explore the latent space of your model.

 .. toctree::
-   :maxdepth:1
    :caption: Basics
    :titlesonly: